ShreyaThapa/v2-ach-api-docs/source/includes/_masspay.md

 ### Mass Payment item failure codes

-Failed mass payment items are subject to much criticism, as they are the dredges of society
+Individual mass payment items can have a status of `failed`.
+You can find reference the failure code and message to get a better understanding of why the particular item failed.

 | Code                    | Message               | Description |
 |-------------------------|-----------------------|-------------|